 To be honest, I can only go on my own observations, but the attitude towards the staff and the conditions in which they work were the main reasons for choosing this supplier.

-We also use a manufacturer in India for some pashminas and have, again, visited this facility in person to ensure they comply with our requirements.
-Our Indian manufacturer has been established for 8 years and employs approximately 60 people.
+We have also historically used a manufacturer in India for some pashminas and did visit this facility in person to ensure they comply with our requirements.
+Our Indian manufacturer had been established for over 8 years at the time and employed approximately 60 people.

 What are the main differences between the wool and silk pashminas and the cashmere and silk pashminas?